 The first is the concept that defined opportunities in Marketing should move into Sales and that a certain percentage of those leads should become actual customers.
-The next step in that process after the sales has been made is that customers should be consistently nurtured (marketed to and supported by people in Customer Success) with additional content such that they will buy more products (the sales tactic of "Land & Expand") and if the sales is a subscription sale, customers will resubscribe on an annual basis.
+The next step in that process after the sale has been made is that customers should be consistently nurtured (marketed to and supported by people in Customer Success) with additional content such that they will buy more products (the sales tactic of "Land & Expand") and if the sales is a subscription sale, customers will resubscribe on an annual basis.

-The second reason is that Hubspot has expanded its own product offerings to now include a robust library of Customer Success tools and applications that move a "customer" who has purchased a piece of software...using the example of subscribing from Hubspot...to a highly engaged and delighted "promoter" of the product or service to others.
-With this concept in mind, which sets the flywheel in motion, and it continues to turn again and again.
-A tiny example is our own company where we moved from "a user" of the tools (blogging, social media, SEO and others) to a highly engaged "customer" of the platform (CRM, CMS and the hosting of our site) to a "promoter" in that I teach the subject at Tufts where we use the entire suite of products.
+The second reason is that Hubspot has expanded its own product offerings to now include a robust library of Customer Success tools and applications that move a customer who has purchased a piece of software...using the example of subscribing from Hubspot...to a highly engaged and delighted "promoter" of the product to others.
+With this concept in mind, the flywheel is set into motion, and it continues to turn again and again.

+A tiny example of the flywheel effect is our own company where we moved from "a user" of the tools (blogging, social media, SEO, and others) to a highly engaged "customer" of the platform (CRM, CMS, and the hosting of our site) to a "promoter" in that I and my students actually teach the subject at Tufts where we use the entire suite of products.